-Licensees are required to provide to the Authority a completed copy of the MS Excel workbook (datasheets) in electronic format.
+Licensees are required to provide to the Authority a completed copy of the MS Excel workbook in electronic format.
 The completed workbook may be provided on a USB memory stick, CD-ROM or emailed to the Authority at: records@erawa.com.au.
 Compliance with the licence in respect of providing performance reports will not be achieved until an electronic copy of the workbook has been received by the Authority.

-Customer Connections 6
+6 Customer Connections

+To report on:

-To report on the number of small use customer7 connections supplied by each electricity distribution network.
+- the number of small use customer6 connections supplied by each gas distribution network; and - the number of reconnections that were not provided on time.

-No. Indicator DA 1 The total number of connections provided DA 2 The total number of connections not provided on or before the agreed date DA 3 Total number of customers who are connected to the distributor's network
+No. Indicator DA 1 Total number of connections provided DA 2 Total number of connections not provided on or before the agreed date DA 3 Total number of reconnections provided DA 4 Total number of reconnections that were not provided within the prescribed timeframe DA 5 Total number of exit points of customers who are connected to the distributor's network